 I Want to Apply for Unemployment Benefits.
 Will I Get Them?

+Your nanny family let you go.
+You think to yourself: how do I get unemployment benefits?
 The working arrangement between you and the family is considered employment at-will under U.S. common law unless the written work agreement specifies a term of contract (which is a horrible idea).
 In broad terms, at-will employment means that employment is presumed to be voluntary and indefinite for both employees and employers.

 Under the at-will doctrine you may quit a job whenever and for whatever reason you want, usually without consequence.
 In turn, employers may terminate the at-will employee whenever and for whatever reason they want, usually without consequence.